Oladeji1997/Digital-Payments-Transaction-Analysis-Dashboard/README.md

 # Digital Payments Transaction Analysis Dashboard
+## 🚀 Project Overview (1-minute summary)
+This project analyzes 250,000+ digital payment transactions to identify fraud patterns, customer behavior trends, and operational performance using SQL, Power BI, and data preprocessing in Python.

 ## 📌 Objective
 Analyze digital payment transactions to uncover trends in customer behavior, transaction performance, and operational efficiency, with a focus on supporting financial reporting and data-driven decision-making.